Lectins are carbohydrate binding proteins present in the majority of plants, particularly in seeds and tubers like potatoes, cereals, and beans.

 - they can raise the risk of autoimmune disease.
 An autoimmune disease develops when your immune system, which defends your body against physical disease, decides your healthy cells are foreign;

-- they can interact with immunoglobulin function, which is an important component of the immune system.
+- they can interact with the immunoglobulin function, which is an important component of the immune system.

 Signs that you might be experiencing problems from lectins in your diet: